BrentSimons/Restaurant-Flutter/README.md

 # Restaurant Takeout App

-**Note:** This repo contains a team project, the parts I worked on are the: Review section of the flutter app, the entire AR app.
+**Note:** This repo contains a team project, the parts I (Brent Simons) worked on are the: Review section of the flutter app, the entire AR app.

 This repository contains the code for our restaurant takeout application project, created as part of the Mobile Development & AR course.
 The project involves the development of two applications: one built with Flutter and the other with Wikitude.